Signatures of spin-triplet excitations in optical conductivity of valence bond solids

-Each contribution {to} the optical conductivity consists of several peaks with various magnitudes and widths. {Those peaks originate from the high density of states of the two-triplon excitations as can be seen from the similarity of the peak structure {s} in $\sigma^{(2)}(\omega)$ and $D^{(2)}(\omega)$.} {This is expected because of the presence of the {delta-function factor}, $\delta(\omega-\omega_n)$, in the expression of $\sigma^{(2)}(\omega)$ in Eq. (\ref{eq:sigma2}).
-Hence, we expect, apart from subtle cancellation due to the matrix elements, both of them to be {correlated}.} In this regard, the optical conductivity signal $\sigma^{(2)}(\omega)$ can provide useful information on the two-tripon excitations with zero-momentum and zero-spin in the antiferromagnet Rb$_2$Cu$_3$SnF$_{12}$.
+Each contribution to the optical conductivity consists of several peaks with various magnitudes and widths.
+Those peaks originate from the high density of states of the two-triplon excitations as can be seen from the similarity of the peak structures in $\sigma^{(2)}(\omega)$ and $D^{(2)}(\omega)$.
+This is expected because of the presence of the delta-function factor, $\delta(\omega-\omega_n)$, in the expression of $\sigma^{(2)}(\omega)$ in Eq. (\ref{eq:sigma2}).
+Hence, we expect, apart from subtle cancellation due to the matrix elements, both of them to be correlated.
+So, the optical conductivity signal $\sigma^{(2)}(\omega)$ can provide useful information on the two-tripon excitations with zero-momentum and zero-spin in the antiferromagnet Rb$_2$Cu$_3$SnF$_{12}$.

 Comparing the optical conductivities in Fig. \ref{fig:conductivity_deformed_kagome} (a) and (b), we notice that they show similar overall behaviors, particularly with almost the same pattern in the low frequency part.
 It is found in both cases that a broad hump at lowest frequencies is followed by a large and narrow peak.
 Looking at the corresponding density of states, we also notice resemblance between the two cases.
 This resemblance comes from the fact that both cases have the qualitatively the same behavior in low energy triplon dispersions.
 Beyond the low frequency part, they are similar to each other in overall shape with differences in peak positions and sizes.
 We discuss below about more details in the optical conductivity focusing on the low frequency part where the both cases show the same behavior.